2014 Tampa Bay Buccaneers season: Week 2: vs. St. Louis Rams

 St. Louis kicker Greg Zuerlein kicked a 38-yard field goal with 42 seconds remaining to take a 19–17 lead.
 On the ensuing drive, Tampa Bay quarterback Josh McCown completed a 19-yard pass to Bobby Rainey, then spiked the ball to stop the clock with 20 second left in regulation.
 McCown completed a 29-yard pass to Mike Evans at the St. Louis 32 yard line.
 As the team scurried to line up and spike the ball, A hesitant Evans was injured on the play.
 With no timeouts left, Tampa Bay was forced to accept a ten-second runoff penalty, and time expired.

 Week 3: at Atlanta Falcons

 Atlanta throttled the Buccaneers by the score of 56–14, tied for the second-most lopsided defeat in franchise history.
 The Falcons jumped out to a 56–0 lead by the third quarter, including Devin Hester's NFL-record 19th return touchdown.
 In the first half alone, the Falcons forced three turnovers, and held Tampa Bay to 63 yards offense and only two first downs.

+This was the first NFC vs. NFC game to air on CBS since the 1993 NFL season.